bitquery/graphql-docs/docs/Schema/cosmos/address.md

 The `address` field allows us to retrieve basic information about a particular address or list of address like balance, annotation, etc.

+Cosmos addresses identify accounts across Cosmos SDK chains.
+The address API returns balance and annotation for a given account.
+Use it for validator dashboards, wallet interfaces, and staking-product backends that need a quick account overview on Cosmos Hub, Crypto.org, or Heimdall networks.

 Here is an exmaple that demonstrates retrival of balance for an address:

 ```